rxshmi-p/quotes_llms/README.md

 Check out our app: [link]

 ## Overview
-Our quote generator is an app that provides users with the best quote to capture their current emotions!
+The Quote Generator is an app that provides users with the best quote to capture their current emotions!

 ## Model
 Built using GPT2, our model is able to capture distinct relationships between common emotions and is fine-tuned to generate quotes and phrases to provide users with some word of wisdom, motivation, and much more!